Skip to content

 Instance name can only contain ASCII letters 'a' through 'z', the digits '0' through '9', and the hyphen ('-'), must be between 1 and 63 characters long, and can't start or end with "-" and can't start with digit

-17. The list of details in the right window on the Instance details screen can be clicked on, and They can see the information contained within, specifically NICs, Volumes, and Snapshots.
+16. The list of details in the right window on the Instance details screen can be clicked on such as NICs, Volumes, and Snapshots.

 Accessing the Console